Moving away from plastic

 Our lands and seas have become clogged with plastic and other litter derived from bags and packaging materials.
-Businesses need to take the lead and start the transition to greener biodegradable packaging.
+Businesses need to take the lead and start the transition to greener compostable packaging.

-We know that 80% of pollution in the marine environment has its sources on land and in 2016, coordinated Pacific-wide efforts during the Ocean Conservancy’s International Coastal Clean-up Day with the Secretariat of the Pacific Regional Environment Programme (SPREP), our data collection showed, amidst over 2,000kg of rubbish weighed in, the vast majority consisted of food and beverage containers – plastic bottles, plastic bags, and snack food wrappers, respectively, were collected in the highest quantities.
+80% of pollution in the marine environment has its sources on land the vast majority consisting of food and beverage containers – plastic bottles, plastic bags, and snack food wrappers.
 Without adequate incentives and provisions by both the private sector business producing these goods and the relevant government authorities, consumers will continue to treat packaging as waste; a by-product of a linear transactional process.
 There are currently dozens of enterprises in Fiji producing packaging goods for both their own and other businesses’ products.
 Few of these businesses have instituted protocols for capture, collection, and recovery of the waste associated with their products, nor has general incorporation of biodegradable, compostable, or otherwise sustainable materials into product lifecycles become standard practice within the market.

 The concept of “Green Packaging” seeks to mainstream best practices and technology employed elsewhere in the global market to bring closed loop packaging production into the operations of locally-based businesses providing consumer goods to the Pacific Islands.
 This action will serve to enable and facilitate biodiversity safeguarding, resource conservation, and reduction of both material & energy consumption in the process of packaging of goods for Pacific Island Countries.
-As SPREP explored in their waste resource kit, Rubbish is a Resource, public understanding and governmental policy must support the role private sector must play in appropriately managing solid waste pollution and creating a viable market for its reincorporation into the economic activities of Pacific Island Countries.
+Public understanding and governmental policy must support the role private sector must play in appropriately managing solid waste pollution and creating a viable market for its reincorporation into the economic activities of Pacific Island Countries.

 Benefits of Green Packaging